ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 layout: page-fullwidth
 title: "Hello, IoT World!"
 subheadline: "Building Connected Things with Node.js, Johnny-Five, and Microsoft Azure"
-teaser: "In this lab, you will use a LED Module to send digital output in the form of a blinking LED.
+teaser: "In this lab, you will use an LED Module to send digital output in the form of a blinking LED.
 This is the Hello, World of the IoT space."
 show_meta: true
 comments: true
 header: no